Operational intelligence is achieved by maintaining an immutable operating record.

 Downtime structuring

 Diagnosed, waiting parts, repairing, testing.
 Tracked at component level, not as one aggregate downtime number.
-The real bottleneck, procurement lead time, workshop capacity, parts availability, scheduling, becomes visible because the downtime breakdown reveals which cause is dominant.
+The real bottleneck stops hiding inside a single breakdown figure, so it can finally be named and acted on.

 Fuel integrity

-Captured at source: the bowser, the mine's storage, the gate dispense, the bulk tank.
-With operator, machine, project, time, and quantity attribution.
+Captured at source, wherever fuel changes hands, and tied to the operator, machine and project behind it.
 The largest single cost line in heavy-fleet operations becomes the most defensible.

 Ghana, specifically